Council’s Work Ready Programme aims to help 60 people find employment

 Welcoming the new programme, Mayor of Causeway Coast and Glens, Councillor Steven Callaghan said: “I am delighted that this new initiative from the Labour Market Partnership is now available for residents of our borough.

 “The support it offers will make a real difference to those who take part by providing tailored training, and support in areas such as CV writing, interview skills and personal development.

-“In addition, it will also provide support for participants to find jobs with local employers and I’d encourage anyone interested to find out more about the programme.”
+“In addition, it will also provide support for participants to find jobs with local employers and I would encourage anyone interested to find out more about the programme.”

-Marc McGerty, Manager of Causeway Coast and Glens LMP said: “The Work Ready programme will equip participants with the skills, tools, and crucially the confidence they need to get ready for work.
+Marc McGerty, Causeway Coast and Glens LMP manager said: “The Work Ready programme will equip participants with the skills, tools, and crucially the confidence they need to get ready for work.